| Doc. Number | Article Title | Effective Date | Version |

 Overview:

 For normal ACH/Check by phone payment types, there are five (5) steps involved in the negotiating process.
-With Direct Pay, the last step, there is no longer a need to call creditors to set up scheduled payments.
+With Direct Pay, the last step does not require a call to creditors to set up scheduled payments.

 🔺For all MOORE LAW settlements, please inform your team not to call in payments as they can cause duplicate payments with this creditor.